signals-protocol/signals-v0/website/docs/start/use-cases.md

 ## Community and product programs

 Communities run nightly prediction challenges on top of Signals because results settle transparently.
-Event organisers pre-announce the target market, track entrants through the subgraph, and award points or prizes after settlement without manual reconciliation.
-Product teams embed the same data into newsletters or social recaps--readers see which ranges cleared, how probabilities evolved, and what that says about sentiment heading into the next session.
+Event organisers pre-announce the target market, track entrants directly from the on-chain record, and award prizes after settlement without manual reconciliation.
+Product teams embed the same data into newsletters or social recaps—readers see which ranges cleared, how probabilities evolved, and what that says about sentiment heading into the next session.

 Ready to try one of these approaches?
-Follow the [Quick Start](/docs/quickstart) to connect your wallet, then pick a band in today's market and iterate from there.
+Follow the [Quick Start](/docs/quickstart) to connect your wallet, then pick a range in today's market and iterate from there.